Top

 Is it dangerous to visit Oaxaca?

-Always ask locals if it is safe to go to one place or another.
-Last tip: at night, avoid the Central de Abastos area.
+Always ask locals about safety before heading to a new area.
+One final tip: at night, steer clear of the Central de Abastos area.

 Being a digital nomad in Oaxaca